 A spokesperson for Utilita Energy says: “If a household has an old-style prepayment meter, they should request an upgrade from their supplier.
 An upgrade would make them smart-enabled, meaning they can top-up remotely – even via a smartphone app – rather than needing to pop to the local shop, for example.

 “If they are already smart-enabled, they should be able to see what they are using and spending, which will have an impact on their usage.
 When you can see, you can save.”

 Utilita says its customers reduce their energy use by an average of 11% after becoming smart-enabled.

 3. Top up at the right time

-It might be possible to save money on electricity by topping up your prepayment meter to the maximum possible before the next price rises take effect (1 October in this instance).
+It might be possible to save money on electricity by topping up your prepayment meter to the maximum possible before the next price rises take effect (prices will rise again on 1st April 2023, when the Energy Price Guarantee rises from an annual £2,500 to £3,000).
 Doing so will mean you get charged at the old unit price for longer, saving you cash.